How to remove malware from your suffering computer

 Once you’ve exhausted the security-software solutions, you still have a couple of other options.
 One possibility: Hunt through your installed apps and browser extensions and uninstall any you don’t recognize or need.
 The problem with this method is that you could accidentally delete a piece of software that turns out to be vital.
 So, if you go down this route, make sure to do extra research online to figure out whether or not the apps and add-ons you’re looking at seem trustworthy.

 A more drastic—but extremely effective—course of action is to wipe your computer, reinstall your operating system, and start again from scratch.
-Although this will delete all your personal files, it should hopefully erase malware and other unwanted programs at the same time.
+Although this will delete all your personal files, it should hopefully remove malware and other unwanted programs at the same time.
 Before you take this step, make sure all your important files and folders are backed up somewhere else, and ensure that you’ll be able to download all your applications again.

-Prevent future problems
+How to prevent future problems

 Proactively protecting your computer against malware is a whole ‘nother story, but here’s a quick run-down of the basics.
 Be careful with the links and attachments you open and the files you allow on your computer.
 Remember that most viruses and malware will find their way to your computer through your email or web browser, so make sure you use some common sense and are cautious about what you click on and download.
 You should also take care to keep your online accounts safe and secure.

 Next, install a solid security tool you can trust.
-For Windows 10, the included Windows Defender program is a competent antivirus tool even if you don’t add anything else.
+For Windows 10 and 11, the built-in Windows Defender program is a competent antivirus tool even if you don’t add anything else.
 That said, you can opt to bolster your machine’s defenses by paying for extra software from the likes of Norton, Avast, and many others.
 While the number of shady programs targeting Apple computers is on the rise, they’re still more secure than Windows machines.
 The general consensus is that macOS is mostly safe from harm, provided you only install programs through the App Store and apply plenty of common sense.
 That means you should avoid following shady links or plugging in strange USB drives you’ve found lying in the street.

 It’s difficult to give a prescriptive setup for every system and every user, but you should always remember that 100 percent effective protection is hard to guarantee.
 Always stay on your guard.